-This publication provides Tennessee poultry producers who do not have a Concentrated Animal Feeding Operation (CAFO) permit with a litter land application rate Worksheet to set agronomic litter land application rates.
+This publication provides Tennessee dairy producers that do not have a Concentrated Animal Feeding Operation (CAFO) permit with a Worksheet to set agronomic manure application rates.
 The entire document should be read prior to using the Worksheet for the first time.
 After you are familiar with the Worksheet, use this publication as a reference resource.
-The Worksheet is designed to meet the objectives described below.